michaelhochlan/portfolio-one/README.md

 ### Compatibility testing

 The page was tested in Google Chrome, Firefox, Safari, Microsoft Edge, Opera and Brave on Windows 11, Suse Linux Tumbleweed and Mac OS Catalina.
+Google Chrome Dev Tools was used to test the responsive design of the page and to determin the width for the different media querries.

 Devices I used to test:
 - iMac (MacOS Catalina)
 - PC (Windows 11)
 - G5 (Suse Linux Tumbleweed)
 - Ulefone Armor 8 Pro with Android 12

 No issues were found.

 ### HTML Validation